 Visas on Arrival are Limited

-Visas on arrival at points of entry, such as airports, are still available for people travelling to Mozambique for tourism, or for foreign nationals who have travelled from a country where there is no Mozambique consular representation.
+Visas on arrival are still available at points of entry, such as airports, for people travelling to Mozambique for tourism, or for foreign nationals who have travelled from a country where there is no Mozambique consular representation.
 However, this is not guaranteed and travelers have been denied entry for not having obtained a visa in advance.

 General Visa Requirements

 All applications for entry visas to Mozambique must comply with the requirements for obtaining entry visas.
 In addition, applicants must meet specific requirements according to the type of visa.
 Visas can be simple (with one entry) or multiple (with multiple entries) and with a minimum validity of 1-month and a maximum of 3-months.

 Mozambique visa applications are accepted only within 60 days of the proposed entry date to Mozambique.
 The processing time for visa applications is 10 working days.
 If the applicant has been in a Yellow Fever endemic country, the applicant should bring a Yellow Fever Certificate.
 All applicants must submit the following documents: